CorrespondentData/YouTubeExtremism/README.md

 - Network analysis (can we identify cliques of channels or users isolated around certain topics?)
   - Channel network
   - User network

-- Temporal change (do we see differences November 2017 and August 2018?)
-  - Topic prevalence; can we see YouTube has removed extreme content?
-  - Cluster membership
-  - Classification
-  -

 ## Data storage standardisation
 - Let's standardise how and where we save data.
 To ensure plaftorm and technology interoperability the proposal is to save all results as CSV files with the first row having column IDs.